-We have been doing this symmetry printing art for Halloween, Christmas and now Valentine’s Day.
-It’s interesting to watch my 3yo develop her own understanding of symmetry through this process art.
+We have done symmetry printing art for Halloween and Christmas.
+I love watching my 3yo develop her own understanding of symmetry through this process art.
 She was intrigued to observe how the paint on one side of the heart was printed on the other side when she folded the paper.

 We quickly ran out of hearts because the children had so much fun with this one.
 That’s a really good problem.

 When is a good time to introduce symmetry to kids?

 It’s never too young to introduce symmetry!
 The easiest way to explore symmetry with your young toddlers is by pointing out symmetrical patterns in every day life.
 We see symmetry everywhere in nature, art, buildings and so on and they are all wonderful opportunities to introduce symmetry to children, especially the toddlers.
 When we see a butterfly in the garden, I share with my children about how the patterns on the left wing is the same as the right wing.
 We put objects in front of the mirror to observe their reflections.